So, you want to know how to travel for free, do ya? You’re in the right place!

 Also, keep in mind how spending in different categories can affect the amount of points and miles you earn.
 While some cards offer a flat percentage on every dollar you spend, others may provide bonus rewards for spending in certain categories.

 For instance, a card may offer 2x points on travel and dining but only 1x point on everything else.
 A different card might offer a limited time bonus of 5% cash back on spending at grocery stores.
 If you have more than one card, be sure to stay current on any offerings and deals so you can use them strategically to maximize your rewards.

 Pairing cards with each other is another effective way to earn more points and miles.
 For instance, if a credit card company allows you to transfer points between cards, you may want to carry both a premium travel card and a cash back card.
 You can then use each card for spending in the categories that will earn the most points.
-You’ll find discussions of more advanced strategies like this throughout our blog.

 Step 4: Using Online Portals

 Online shopping portals are a great way to find discounts on everything from shopping to travel experiences.
 In many cases, they can also stretch your points significantly further.

 Most credit card issuers have shopping and/or travel portals available to their card members.
 These portals can be used to book airline tickets, hotel rooms, rental cars, day trips, and more.
 However, perks and other options may be limited based on the specific card you have.

 For instance, Chase Sapphire Preferred holders get 25% more value on airfare, hotels, car rentals, and cruises through the Chase Ultimate Rewards portal than those who only have the Chase Freedom Card.
 (They can also transfer their points to partner loyalty programs, while Freedom Card holders cannot.)
 American Express offers 5x Membership Rewards points to Platinum Card holders when they book travel through their portal.